hstoklosa/hstoklosa/README.md

 ### Hi there 👋
 > Front-End Developer (currently going into Full-Stack)

-I'm Hubert, a 18 year old Computer Science student from London.
+I'm Hubert, a developer from London.

+   - 👨‍🎓 Currently studying Computer Science at City, University of London.
+   - 🌐 Passionate about creating web applications.
+   - 🎯 On track to become a full-stack developer.

 ## Skills